 The Theology and Public Leadership major is an interdisciplinary major that forms leaders for work at the intersections of church and society.
 Students in this major are equipped with the necessary theological and theoretical frameworks, leadership skills and servant hearts to lead a variety of communities in their expression of faith and their work for justice in the world.
-This happens through the disciplined study of theology, scripture, the social sciences and ministry.
-A distinctive element of the major is the combination of practical and theological training: students will have many opportunities to apply their knowledge and discernment skills in specific ministry contexts, including a supervised internship.
+This happens through the disciplined study of theology, scripture, the social sciences, and ministry.
+A distinctive element of the major is the combination of practical and theological training: students have many opportunities to apply knowledge and skills in specific ministry contexts, including a supervised internship.

-Graduates of this program do their work in the areas of youth ministry, congregational ministry, community organizing, public policy and advocacy, non-profits and graduate school.
-Our vision is a generation of Christian leaders who are equipped to lead the Christian church into the public square for the common good.
+Graduates of this program work in the areas of youth ministry, congregational ministry, community organizing, public policy and advocacy, nonprofits and graduate school.
+Our vision is a generation of Christian leaders equipped to lead the Christian church into the public square for the common good.

-Students in this program earn a Bachelor of Arts in Theology and Public Leadership and are encouraged to combine this degree with a concentration, minor or second major in an area of interest.
+Students in this program earn a Bachelor of Arts in Theology and Public Leadership and combine this degree with a concentration, minor or second major in an area of interest.